 This is because it has a variety of unique flavors and offers a balancing component to many of the heating spices.

 The rounded ball-like seeds are sometimes dry roasted, along with other seed spices, to intensify the taste.
 When making homemade curry powders it is best to freshly grind seeds like fenugreek, cardamom, cumin and coriander for the greatest flavor profile.

 Likewise, coriander is an integral component of garam masala as well as the powder blend called dhania jeera, which consists primarily of roasted coriander and cumin seeds.

 Other umbellifer seed spices, like coriander, that are classified by their umbrella-shaped lacey flowers include dill, fennel and caraway.
 These seeds are also favored when pickling vegetables or making homemade sauerkraut.

 Since ancient times, the seeds of coriander have been utilized for their antimicrobial qualities that aid in the preservation of meats.

 The essential oils in the seeds or ground powders inhibit meat-spoiling organisms and help to prevent animal fat rancidity.
 Today, they're widely used to spice sausages as well as many cultural meat-based dishes.

 Historically coriander has been used as a carminative to ease discomfort caused by intestinal gas.
-The powder or crushed seeds are commonly brewed as a tea with fennel or anise seed which is consumed after or between meals.
+The powder or crushed seeds are commonly brewed as a tea with fennel, anise seed or star anise which is consumed after or between meals.
 (Source)

 Coriander has a long history of use as an ingredient in brewing beer in certain parts of Europe.
 The seeds are also used to flavor alcoholic drinks and are likewise popular in herbal liquors like gin and absinthe.

 Coriander has a rich history of magical symbolic uses.
 The plant is claimed to invite peace and love and can be helpful during a grieving process.

 It is believed to be energetically uplifting and intellect sharpening.
 Chewing on a coriander seed is said to heighten psychic abilities.